· By Dr. Kaushal M. Kulkarni, M.D.

 4. What is the best vitamin for aging eyes?

-Vitaleyes by Eyetamins contains enhanced AREDS 2 based ingredients to offer a variety of benefits for the health of your eyes and brain.
-The vegan vitamins promote better contrast sensitivity and faster photostress recovery and also help avoid eye strain.
+Vision Support by Eyetamins contains enhanced AREDS 2 based ingredients to offer a variety of benefits for the health of your eyes and brain.
+These plant-based vitamins promote better contrast sensitivity and faster photostress recovery and also help avoid eye strain.

 Just like the rest of your body, your eyes experience the effects of aging.
 Common symptoms of aging eyes include dryness, swelling, and various conditions like cataracts and glaucoma.
 To slow down the effects of aging and to maintain healthy eyes for as long as possible, it is important to always shade your eyes from the sun, maintain a healthy diet, and supplement yourself with nutritious vitamins.